webduno/sol22/README.md

-now this other command to run the installer we do the same, copy, paste, and done lastly when it says press enter to continue, do that and finally you can test that all worked succesfully by doing this last command which is this one, so type solana --version... and enter. and as you can see, it shows a valid number lets close this terminal for now
+now this other command to run the installer we do the same, copy, paste, and done lastly when it says press enter to continue, do that and finally you can test that all of this worked succesfully by doing this last command which is this one, so type solana --version... and enter. and as you can see, it shows a valid number lets close this terminal since we have the cli

 and for the last requirement,
 you'll need to download this github repository that i wrote, that will call the blockchain to update the name and image of the token you will be creating this is what it will provide the data to be shown in the wallets and blockchain explorers like this so, go to the first github link and click this green button, then download zip over here